 How To Perform First Aid For Cuts

-Cuts are defined as areas of damage to the skin and underlying muscle tissue.
-A majority of cuts will bleed – a very small amount on some occasions and a very large and significant amount on others.
-The dangers of any cut lie in three different categories: location on the body, the depth of the cut, and size of the cut.
+A Cut is defined as areas of damage to the skin and underlying muscle tissue.
+A majority of cuts will bleed – a minimal amount on some occasions and a considerable and significant amount on others.
+The dangers of any cut lie in three different categories: location on the body, the depth of the cut, and size of the wound.

-For that reason, it’s always safer to closely examine and diagnose the severity of any cut, no matter the depth or size or location, before wrapping it up and going about your business.
+For that reason, it’s always safer to carefully examine and diagnose the severity of any cut, no matter the depth or size or location, before wrapping it up and going about your business.

 All cuts will have one symptom in common, an open wound on flesh.
 And most cuts will bleed to some degree but vary in the amount and the way the blood flows.
 Here are the symptoms you need to watch for: